alf CLI Reference

 |---|---|---|

---strict-crypto | No | Credential records with algorithm: "none" (legacy metadata-only) or unknown algorithms become errors |
+--strict-crypto | No | Credential records with algorithm: "none" (legacy metadata-only) or unknown algorithms become errors instead of warnings |

 JSON Output (success — valid)